-The best hotel card with free nights is the IHG® Rewards Club Premier Credit Card because it offers a free night for spending $3,000 in the first 3 months, a free night each account anniversary and gives a 4th night free every time you redeem your points to book a stay of 4 or more nights.
+The best hotel card with free nights is the IHG® Rewards Club Premier Credit Card because it offers a free night each account anniversary and gives a 4th night free every time you redeem your points to book a stay of 4 or more nights.
 Free nights are valid for any IHG booking with a redemption value of 40,000 points or less.
-The IHG Premier also offers 125,000 points for spending the same $3,000 in the same 3 months period.
-The annual fee is $89, but its perks more than cover this cost as long as you are able to take advantage of them.
+The IHG Premier also offers 150,000 points for spending $3,000 within 3 months of account opening.
+The annual fee is $0 intro 1st yr, $89 after, but its perks more than cover this cost as long as you are able to take advantage of them.

 The IHG Premier is not the only card that offers free nights though.